 Crackers are a staple in most kitchens.
 Whether your family prefers saltines, wheat thins, or gourmet crackers there’s probably a box hanging out in the pantry.
-It surprises me that many families that cook from scratch have a cookie jar full of homemade cookies but still buy crackers in a box.
+It surprises me that many families that cook from scratch have a cookie jar full of homemade cookies but still buys crackers in a box.
 Gourmet crackers are as easy to make at home as cookies, bread, and other baked goods.
-If you just lacked a recipe, try my recipe for gourmet crackers and you’ll never go back to store bought again.
+If you just lacked a recipe, try my recipe for gourmet crackers and you’ll never go back to store-bought again.

-Homemade crackers can be kosher for passover matzo or fragrant and crispy sides to homemade soup.
+Homemade crackers can be kosher for Passover matzo or fragrant and crispy sides to homemade soup.
 They can be the base for homemade appetizers.
 They can accompany cheese and wine at a party.
-Don’t settle for second rate boxed crackers.
+Don’t settle for second-rate boxed crackers.
 Your family will love these gourmet crackers.

 3 Seed Gourmet Crackers (unleavened) Recipe

 Crackers and cheese, soup and crackers, crackers and peanut butter, and crackers for snackin’, crackers are a staple in most of our homes.
 But while many of us bake bread from scratch, crackers are a mystery.
 Gourmet crackers are easier to make than homemade bread.
 The time from bowl to the table is quicker with crackers because there is no rising time to contend with.